About Us

 Building effective institutions.

-Through three embedded Centers—the Bloomberg Center for Government Excellence, the Bloomberg Center for Public Innovation and the Center for Opportunity and Wealth Data—faculty, students, and partners work inside cities and communities, putting research into practice and testing ideas against real problems.
+Through our initiatives and three embedded Centers—the Bloomberg Center for Government Excellence, the Bloomberg Center for Public Innovation, and the Center for Opportunity and Wealth Data—faculty, students, and partners work inside cities and communities, putting research into practice and testing ideas against real problems.

 “At a time when public policy problems appear intractable and governments too often falter, this school offers a generational opportunity to build from first principles — advancing intellectual pluralism, forging partnerships for public impact, and applying analytic and empirical rigor to renew governing institutions for the 21st century.”